Polyfolds: A First and Second Look: Scale Calculus

 We begin by introducing sc-topological spaces.
 While this notion is not explicitly defined by HWZ, it is implicitly present in much of the theory.
 (For instance, sc-Banach spaces, relatively open subsets in partial quadrants, sc-smooth retracts, (M-)polyfolds, and strong polyfold bundles all carry sc-topologies.)

 \begin{definition} Let $X$ be a metrizable topological space.
-A {sc-topology} on $X$ consists of a sequence of subsets $(X_k\subset X)_{k\in\N_0}$, each equipped with a metrizable topology, such that the following holds. \begin{enumerate} \item $X=X_{0}$ as topological spaces. \item For each $k> j$ there is an inclusion of sets $X_k\subset X_j$, and the inclusion map $X_k\to X_j$ is continuous with respect to the $X_k$ and $X_j$ topologies. \end{enumerate} We will refer to $(X_k)_{k\in\N_0}$, or \(\mathbb{X}\), or sometimes simply to $X$, as a {\bf sc-topological space}.
+An {sc-topology} on $X$ consists of a sequence of subsets $(X_k\subset X)_{k\in\N_0}$, each equipped with a metrizable topology, such that the following hold. \begin{enumerate} \item $X=X_{0}$ as topological spaces. \item For each $k> j$ there is an inclusion of sets $X_k\subset X_j$, and the inclusion map $X_k\to X_j$ is continuous with respect to the $X_k$ and $X_j$ topologies. \end{enumerate} We will refer to $(X_k)_{k\in\N_0}$, or \(\mathbb{X}\), or sometimes simply to $X$, as an {\bf sc-topological space}.

 An sc-topology $(X_k)_{k\in\N_0}$ is called {\bf dense} if it has the following property. \begin{enumerate} \item[(iii)] The subset $X_\infty:=\bigcap_{k\in\N_0}X_k$ is dense in each $X_j$. \end{enumerate}